 “Do not ask yourself what the world needs.
 Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive.”–Howard Thurman

-I am a Southern girl who moved to Morocco and then the Dominican Republic where I write, travel, mom, teach, and learn…so far, across 4 continents and the Caribbean.
-Every sense is on high alert and I love sharing this journey of adventure, relationship, and beauty–gifts that make life rich wherever we live, whatever our age.
+I am a Southern girl who moved to Morocco and then the Dominican Republic to write, travel, mom, teach, and learn…so far, across 4 continents and the Caribbean.
+After living abroad three years, I moved back home in 2017 to Nashville, Tennessee.
+Every sense is still on high alert and I love sharing this journey of adventure, relationship, and beauty–gifts that make life rich wherever we live, whatever our age.
 I believe there is always something new to discover whether in our own backyard or country-hopping abroad.

 Like many who take the road less traveled, I love Paulo Coelho’s words in The Alchemist: “People are capable, at any time in their lives, of doing what they dream of.”
 We may not get everything we dream of at once, but I’ve learned God fulfills desires He plants within us.
 I am so thankful for living my dream of having children and raising two amazing human beings.
 I’m so thankful for the creation of another life–mine– and watching it continue to grow.

-Travel and the expat life is not all pools and palm trees.
-Every day there are challenges– having no car, waiting months for a residency card, periodic safety warnings, using French and Spanish keyboards.
-I sob and physically ache every time I tell my children goodbye.
-I miss my family, my friends, my pets and my house.
-I miss Nashville.
-But I’m very thankful for this time.
-This season.
-Since moving abroad in August of 2014 I’ve been stretched, learned, contributed.
+Travel and the expat life was not all pools and palm trees.
+Every day there were challenges– having no car, waiting months for a residency card, periodic safety warnings, using French and Spanish keyboards.
+I sobbed and physically ached every time I told my children goodbye.
+I missed my family, my friends, my pets and my house.
+I missed Nashville.
+But I’m very thankful for that time.
+That season.
+Since moving abroad in August of 2014 I was stretched, learned, contributed.

 My love for travel began when I was tiny and my grandmother would fly me to Paris on the arm of her rocking chair.
 We’d eat lunch in sidewalk cafes– TV trays set up in front of her sofa.
 Like Fitzgerald’s Jay Gatsby, my Mama Lou had “an extraordinary gift for hope, a romantic readiness such as I have never found in any other person and which it is not likely I shall ever find again.”
 She loved beauty and adventure; she was a teacher and a storyteller.
 She taught me to dream big and to have faith that all things are possible.